 4. Redirect the Behavior to a Job

 Dogs can become hyperactive due to a lack of exercise and also due to a lack of mental stimulation.
-If your dog is bored, they may start acting out and being hyper or destructive to entertain themselves.
+If your dog is bored, your dog might not listen to you, they may start acting out and being hyper, or they might become destructive to entertain themselves.
 In this case, having a task to do can give them somewhere more constructive to focus their energy.
 Try giving your dog a job to do to redirect their behavior.

 5. Calm Yourself Down

 Dogs often mimic their owners and reflect their energy.
 If your dog is starting to ramp up and become hyper when you’re not trying to make that happen, take a breath and check in with yourself.

 If you are getting stressed out or overly excited, your dog is likely picking up on it and matching your energy.
 If you want your hyper dog to calm down in this situation, calm yourself down first.
 Take a few deep breaths, take them for a walk with you if you need a walk, or whatever else you need to do to relax.
 Your dog will likely calm down as you calm down.

 6. Visit the Vet